Virtual parents’ evenings

 State funded schools must provide at least one opportunity per year for parents to discuss their child’s progress with a teacher.
 This requirement is set out in Regulation 6 of The Education (Pupil Information) (England) Regulations 2005.

-The Department for Education (DfE) has not published any guidance on the topic of virtual parents’ evenings yet.
-We will update this article if any new guidance is published.
 In this article, we look at how different types of schools are adapting to holding virtual parents’ evenings.

 Virtual parents’ evenings: what are different schools doing?